Leading with Nobility for a New Era

 Strengthen your capacity to contribute to positive social and environment outcomes

 Gain an understanding of regenerative skills, mindsets and practices

 WE HAVE BEGUN THE SERIES.
 YOU CAN STILL BOOK INDIVIDUAL SESSIONS.

 10 Nov 2020

-Introduction - Leading with nobility for the common good
+Leading with nobility for the common good - SOLD OUT

 We are in a new era, characterised by even greater complexity and uncertainty.
-Get clear on who you are and the role you want play in creating positive change.
+Gain clarity on who you are choosing to be at this time, and the role you can play in creating positive change.
 We are joined by Margaret Wheatley, best-selling author of nine books, speaker, teacher, leadership and organisational consultant, and former leader.

 17 Nov 2020

 Clarify and retune your guiding compass for uncertain times